 – Select Next and click the Send button

-After you send the survey to your customers, you can always see the survey metrics in the Analyze tab.
-Here you can see how many people answered the survey, what are the answers, compare one answer to another, and for better assessment, you can also add the results and create a report and a dashboard.
+After you send the survey to your clients, you can always see the survey metrics in the Analyze tab.
+Here you can see how many people answered the survey, the answers, compare one answer to another, and for better assessment, you can also add the results and create a report and a dashboard.

 The good side with surveys in Salesforce is that they can be automated.
 Managers don’t always have time to copy the link or send an email invitation to the customers in order to fill the survey.
 So, automation is always a good idea.

-I am going to create a Process Builder on an opportunity object – because the pre-defined criteria state that whenever an opportunity closes, a survey needs to be sent.
+We are going to create a Process Builder on an opportunity object – because the pre-defined criteria state that whenever an opportunity closes, a survey should be sent.

 – opportunity stage = closed won